 Service Fees

-Below is a schedule of fees for goods and services associated with development review provided by AMAFCA as approved by the AMAFCA Board of Directors per AMAFCA Resolution 2006-08 – Reimbursement for AMAFCA Goods and Services:
+Below is a schedule of fees for goods and services associated with development review provided by AMAFCA as approved by the AMAFCA Board of Directors per AMAFCA Resolution 2023-21 – Facility Usage and Reimbursement Schedule:

 North Albuquerque Acres